decentraland/media-opticonverter/README.md

 **Query Parameters:**
 - `fileUrl`: URL of the file to convert
 - `ktx2`: (optional) Set to 'true' to convert to KTX2 format
+- `preProcessToPNG`: (optional) Set to 'true' to convert the image to PNG before final conversion.
+This can help with compatibility issues when converting to KTX2.
+Default is 'false'.

 **Response:**
 - Status: 302 (Redirect)